-- 1. Review the following RFA information to ensure that the school's program meets eligibility requirements and that all grant application materials can be provided at the time of application submission.
+- Review the following RFA information to ensure that the LEA meets eligibility requirements and that all grant application materials can be provided at the time of application submission.
 Incomplete applications will not be accepted.
-Please submit one application for each school. - Submit the Stronger Connections SAFE Schools Grant Application by the deadline Tuesday, August 1, 2023 at 4:00 p.m.
+An LEA should submit a single application that considers all schools in need within the LEA. - Submit the Stronger Connections SAFE Schools Grant Application by the deadline Friday, August 11, 2023 at 4:00 p.m.
 Applications will continue to be accepted past the deadline depending on the availability of funds, priority will be given to applications received by the deadline.
 Applications will be scored by independent peer reviewers.